Thank you!

 - Install secured key card access to all exterior doors.

-- Build storm shelters at each middle school.
+- Build storm shelters at each middle school designed for multi-purpose use.

-- Expand CTEC CAPS facility to provide more Career Technical Education (CTE) opportunities for high school students.
+- Expand CTEC CAPS facility to provide more Career Technical Education (CTE) opportunities for high school students, such as healthcare, aviation, and agriculture.

 - Expand CTEC Early Childhood facility to increase capacity and decrease waiting list.

-- Expand or renovate facilities at all secondary schools to enhance orchestra opportunities.
+- Renovate facilities at all secondary schools to support orchestra programs.

 - Transform Special Education secondary facilities to better support the needs of students.

-- Address current needs of middle school spaces and prepare for future growth.
+- Address current needs of middle school spaces and prepare for growth.

 How Did We Arrive at This Point in Time?